SWEOreO/AdobeXD/README.md

-# Jessica Taylor - Patient Dashboard
+# AdobeXD - Patient Dashboard

 A simple web-based patient dashboard to visualize Jessica Taylor's medical history.
 This project fetches mock patient data and displays it, along with a chart showing her blood pressure over the years.